rh0se/fan-future/readme.md

-# Digital Fan Engagement Web Deployment
+# AltSchool of Engineering Tinyuka Second Semester Project Submission (Cloud) (Digital Fan Engagement Web Deployment)

 This project demonstrates how to deploy a dynamic React website on a cloud server using Nginx.
 The website, built with Vite, Tailwind CSS, and EmailJS, showcases a prototype titled **"The Future of Digital Fan Engagement in Sports."**